prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### σe constant

 The Thomson cross-section.
-This type of scattering is valid when the field energy `hν` is much less than the rest mass of the electron `m0·c^2`, the electric field of the incident wave accelerates the charged target-particle, causing it, in turn, to emit radiation at the same frequency as the incident wave, hence the scattering of the wave.
+This type of scattering is valid when the field energy `h·ν` is much less than the rest mass of the electron `m0·c^2`, the electric field of the incident wave accelerates the charged target-particle, causing it, in turn, to emit radiation at the same frequency `ν` as the incident wave, hence the scattering of the wave.
 This explains why Thomson scattering is important in plasma physics.
 Through the classical electron radius `re`, it depends on fine structure constant and is calculated by:
 ```rpl
     12 SIG  σe='CONVERT(8*Ⓒπ*Ⓒre^2/3;1_m^2)'
 ```